What's Closure in JS?

 Both constant variables have different values because they belong to different scopes.

-variable also belongs to the Scope which it is declared in, unlike thevar
+letvariable also belongs to the Scope which it is declared in, unlike thevarvariable.

 Here's a key point you should note: